-Top 10 Essential Carry On Items Everyone Should Pack
+10 Essential Carry On Packing List Items you Need to Pack

-Having a well-packed carry-on is essential for any trip.
+Having the right carry on packing list is essential for any trip.
 Firstly, on a long-distance flight, you don’t want to wish you had something that is now locked away under the plane for the next 17 hours.
 You also need to make sure that you have all of your valuables nearby.

 Packing is such an important part of any trip.
 I personally love having a backpack as my carry-on bag.
 I find it much easier to reach in and grab documents like flight information and my passport.
 There’s nothing that frustrates me more than having to open a suitcase when I’m at airport security to take out my laptop and liquids.
 You can also read my European summer packing post here which includes a free downloadable checklist.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.